Spoon Theory and Autism.

 To share an example.
 Over the years I’ve worked with some pupils who were at risk of being excluded for behaviour.
 A visual timetable used to show them the lessons, ‘calm or choice times’, sensory breaks and, most importantly, when home time is, has regularly (along with other strategies) made a huge impact in helping the child navigate the day, reduce stress and anxiety and therefore reduce challenging behaviours.
 Honestly, it can sometimes be the pivotal strategy that makes all the difference for the child.

-If you want to know more, there are lots more advice and examples in my book ‘How to support pupils with ASC In Primary Schools’ published by LDA.
+If you want to know more, there are lots more advice and examples in my books:

 I have Widgit ‘Communicate in Print’ software which I love for not only making visual timetables but also for supporting a pupil’s writing, reading and curriculum access.